17 Types of Granite Countertops by Colors & Patterns

 Interestingly enough, the Nordic Black granites do not originate from Scandinavia.
 They’re not even from Europe; rather they come from Canada.

 Like the other black granites, these stones are also very dark.
 The suede-like texture gives them a unique look.
-Because of the silver and white veins, this type of granite looks similar to cracked marbles.
+Because of the silver and white veins, this type of granite looks similar to cracked marble and faux marble.

 Types of Granite Countertops for the Perfect Kitchen or Bathroom